terrier-org/pyterrier/docs/parallel.rst

  - queries: partitioned by qid
  - documents: partitioned by docno
  - ranked documents: partitioned by qid

+NB: Parallelisation is an experimental features.
+Please let us know what works or what doesnt work using the `PyTerrier issue tracker <https://github.com/terrier-org/pyterrier/issues>`_.

 Parallelisation using Joblib
 ============================